WeaselFOSS/Chess/docs/README.md

 Contributing
 ------------

-Contributions are always welcome.
-If you're interested in contributing, send us an email or submit a PR.
+If you wish to contribute to our project, please contact us via [Email](mailto:contact@weaselchess.club).
+You may also submit a Pull Request to be reviewed.

 License
 -------

 This project is currently licensed under GPLv3.
-This means you can use our source for your own project, so long as it remains open source.
+This means that you may use our source for your own project, so long as it remains open source and is licensed under GPLv3.

 Please refer to the [license](/LICENSE) file for more information.